LaurentRDC/crystals/docs/index.rst

 License
 =======

 ``crystals`` is made available under the BSD 3-clause license.
-For more details, see `LICENSE.txt <https://github.com/LaurentRDC/crystals/blob/master/LICENSE.txt>`_.
+For more details, see `LICENSE <https://github.com/LaurentRDC/crystals/blob/master/LICENSE>`_.

 Related projects
 ================